MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/set-auto-attendant-languages-for-audio-conferencing.md

 Choose one primary language and up to four secondary languages.
 The primary language that you set will be used first and the secondary languages will be used by the auto-attendant in order that you select.

 > [!NOTE]
->  Sie können nur die Sprachen von Audiokonferenzen Zahlen ändern, die der Kategorie dedizierten sind.
-Die Sprachen Shared Audiokonferenzen Zahl können nicht geändert werden.
+>  Sie können nur die Sprachen der Audiokonferenz-Nummern ändern, die der dedizierten Kategorie entsprechen.
+Die Sprachen der freigegebenen Audiokonferenz-Nummer können nicht geändert werden.

 > [!NOTE]
 > [!INCLUDE [updating-admin-interfaces](../includes/updating-admin-interfaces.md)]